 There are nearly one billion native Mandarin Chinese speakers in the world; most of whom are living in China, but also in Taiwan, Singapore and Malaysia.
 China currently is the world’s largest population, second largest economy and third largest country by landmass.
 Due to China’s population and unprecedented economic growth, it has become a central player in international affairs over the past decade.

 In addition to being essential in international relations, China offers a business frontier full of opportunities.
-According to Bloomberg, besides English, Mandarin Chinese is the number one most useful language for business.
+According to Bloomberg, after English, Chinese is the rated the most useful language for business.
 For anyone wishing to work in business, skills in Mandarin are highly beneficial.
 Most multinational corporations have major offices in China and many smaller businesses capitalize on the comparative advantage of using Chinese manufacturing.

-The Chinese program at Elon features language and cultural study and study-abroad programs.
+We hope all students will partake in Elon’s Chinese language and cultural studies along with study-abroad programs.
 For more information about the program, including how to take the placement exam, contact the department at (336) 278-5620 or contact Professor Binnan Gao at email@example.com.